graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 Included here is a simple class which writes 3-bit quanities into a byte array.

-* Note: To keep this as accessible as possible for readers, the code will be written in JS but can be extended to other languages.
+* To keep this as accessible as possible for readers, the code will be written in JS but can be extended to other languages.
-* Note: All code will assume [Little Endian](https://en.wikipedia.org/wiki/Endianness) byte order since that's the most common.
+* All code will assume [Little Endian](https://en.wikipedia.org/wiki/Endianness) byte order since that's the most common.

 ```js
 class BitBuffer {